genomicsclass/leanpub/manuscript/clustering_and_heatmaps.md

 ### Hierarchical Clustering

-With the distance between each pari of samples computed, we need a clustering algorithms to join them into groups.
+With the distance between each pair of samples computed, we need clustering algorithms to join them into groups.
 Hierarchical clustering is one of the many clustering algorithms available to do this.
-The each sample is assigned to its own group and then the algorithm continues iteratively, joining the two most similar clusters at each step, and continuing until there is just one groups.
-Note that while we have defined distances between samples, we have not yet defined distances between groups.
+Each sample is assigned to its own group and then the algorithm continues iteratively, joining the two most similar clusters at each step, and continuing until there is just one group.
+While we have defined distances between samples, we have not yet defined distances between groups.
 There are various ways this can be done and they all rely on the individual pairwise distances.
-The helpfile for `hclust` includes detailed informtion.
+The helpfile for `hclust` includes detailed information.

-We can perform hierarchical clustering based on the distances defined above, using the `hclust` function.
+We can perform hierarchical clustering based on the distances defined above using the `hclust` function.
 This function returns an `hclust` object that describes the groupings that were created using the algorithm described above.
 The `plot` method represents these relationships with a tree or dendrogram:

 ```r